omega8cc/boa/docs/SECURITY.md

-# Security Considerations for Multi-Ægir Systems
+## Security Considerations for Multi-Ægir Systems

 In a multi-Ægir-instance system, all instances will use the same Nginx server.
 This means that attempting to install a site with the same domain on two or more instances can affect others. **The instances will not be aware of each other**, so it is your responsibility to manage the system wisely.

 It is **critically important** to never give anyone access to the Ægir **system user** on any Octopus instance.
 This user has almost root access to **all** sites databases hosted across **all** Octopus instances on the same BOA server.
 Only provide **limited shell** access accounts and **non-admin** Ægir control panel accounts to end-users.

-## Security Considerations for Node/NPM
+## Security Considerations for Node/NPM Access

 Since `node` can be used to easily escape Limited Shell and thus open a very serious security hole in the BOA system, it should not be enabled on any BOA system with many `lshell` users.
 For this reason Node/NPM support is not enabled in BOA by default and requires that you create an empty control file `/root/.allow.node.lshell.cnf` to remove the limitation.
 On hosted BOA Node/NPM support is available only on dedicated systems like Phantom and Cluster.

-## BOA System Security Features
+## BOA System Security Features Explained

 BOA provides very secure hosting environment for Ægir and Drupal sites, which includes comprehensive built-in security monitoring and autonomous attack prevention systems.
 Below is a list of the most important features, which together provide robust protection for all hosted sites.
 You may also want to read about [running performance or load tests](https://learn.omega8.cc/how-to-run-performance-or-load-test-300).